Telecom Italia and CDP still far from agreement on fixed line network

-MILAN, Sept 30 Telecom Italia and state holding company Cassa Depositi e Prestiti (CDP) are still far from an agreement on an investment in the Italian phone group's fixed line network, Telecom Italia's top executive said in a letter on Monday.
+MILAN Telecom Italia (TLIT.MI) and state holding company Cassa Depositi e Prestiti (CDP) are still far from an agreement on an investment in the Italian phone group's fixed line network, Telecom Italia's top executive said in a letter on Monday.

 Telecom Italia's chairman Franco Bernabe has drawn up a plan to spin off the indebted phone company's fixed-line network that could involve an investment by state lender CDP.